Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs

-Coverage is a fundamental figure of merit in constellation system design due to its direct impact on mission performance and cost.
-In Earth observation and surveillance missions, coverage determines the amount of data that can be collected from targets, whereas in telecommunications, it governs the number of users served and the quality of service provided.
-These requirements are jointly characterized by the geographical region of interest---regional or global---and the desired temporal resolution---continuous or discontinuous.
-In particular, for discontinuous coverage, performance is typically evaluated using metrics such as percentage coverage, maximum revisit time (MRT)---the longest coverage gap between successive observations---and average revisit time (ART)---the mean coverage gaps between observations \cite{wertz_constellation}.
-The coverage delivered by the constellation depends on various factors, for instance, the payload characteristics (\textit{e.g.,} remote sensing sensors or communications' antennas) and their control subsystem (\textit{e.g.,} if the satellite can perform slewing maneuvers), the number of satellites and their orbits, and exogenous factors (\textit{e.g.,} cloud coverage).
+Critical factors in the constellation system design process, such as mission performance and cost, are significantly influenced by coverage.
+For Earth observation and surveillance missions, coverage dictates the amount of data that can be collected from targets, whereas in telecommunications, it determines the number of users served and the quality of service provided.
+For each mission context, coverage requirements are jointly characterized by two dimensions: the geographical region of interest (regional or global) and the desired temporal resolution (continuous or discontinuous).
+For discontinuous coverage specifically, Ref.~\cite{wertz_constellation} identifies key metrics for evaluating mission performance, including \textit{percentage coverage}---the percentage of time, with respect to the mission horizon, that the constellation covers the target---\textit{maximum revisit time} (MRT)---the longest coverage gap between successive observations---and \textit{average revisit time} (ART)---the mean coverage gap between observations.
+The constellation's coverage depends on various factors, for instance, the payload characteristics (\textit{e.g.,} remote sensing sensors or communications' antennas), the number of satellites and their orbital parameters, and exogenous factors (\textit{e.g.,} cloud coverage).